hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 is decoupled from the number of parties required for the quorum to proceed

 Which apparently raises interesting questions for operability, durability and delivery semantics folks seem to have strong debates and opinions on.
+There's a common association between the WAL and durability, but this is not necessarily true.
+In this context, the WAL supports a pattern known as [change data capture](https://en.wikipedia.org/wiki/Change_data_capture).

 > All data is immediately written to a persistent log on the filesystem without necessarily flushing to disk.
 In effect this just means that it is transferred into the kernel's pagecache.
 - https://kafka.apache.org/documentation/#design_filesystem